christiananagnostou/knip-html-reporter/ARCHITECTURE.md

 - Theme toggle with smooth transitions
 - Monospace fonts for code/file paths
 - Color-coded issue badges
+- Table styling with hover states and proper spacing
+- Responsive table layout for mobile devices

 Can be disabled via `autoStyles: false` to use only custom CSS.